-The standard configuration includes two Ethernet 10/100 ports, serial line RS232, RS485, one binary input and one binary output.
-The device also has two readers for 3 V and 1.8 V SIM cards, which are located on the left panel of the router.
+The standard configuration includes two Ethernet 10/100 ports, serial line RS232, RS485, one binary input and one output.
+The router can be equipped with a WiFi module, but this must be part of the initial configuration - it cannot be assembled to the router at some point in the future.
 The router can be provided only in a metal casing.